DinoChiesa/Apigee-Example-Authorization-on-MCP-Server/README.md

 The rules look like this:
 ![Screenshot](./images/Screenshot-20250917-114812.png)

-And the logic that evaluates whether a request should be authorized, extracts the user identity from the access token, resolves that to a group/role, and then matches the MCP verb and tool.
-If there is an ALLOW entry, the request is allowed.
-Otherwise, not.
+And the logic that evaluates whether a request should be authorized,

 Some implementation notes: